astropy/astropy/docs/coordinates/frames.rst

 Frame objects have two distinct (but related) uses.
 The first is storing the information needed to uniquely define a frame (e.g., equinox, observation time).
-This information is stored on the frame objects as (read-only) Python attributes, which are set with the object is first created::
+This information is stored on the frame objects as (read-only) Python attributes, which are set when the object is first created::

     >>> from astropy.coordinates import ICRS, FK5